zxmeng98/Sylvie/README.md

 #### Run with Docker

-We have prepared a Docker image for Sylvie.
+We have prepared a Docker image(comming soon) for Sylvie.

 ```bash
 docker pull zxmeng98/sylvie